austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## April 2021

+### Update on National Timetable Collection

+With the COVID-related hiatus in activity now behind us, working bees for the National Timetable Collection have recommenced at Prahran this year.
+A total of 12 people have so far been able to continue the sorting and culling of the many timetables now in our possession.
+It is hoped that work to sort and catalogue bus timetables that was started earlier last year by a small group in Sydney can also restart soon.
+Cataloguing of railway working timetables from NSW and Victoria has been recently completed and these are now almost ready to be lodged with the State Library of Victoria.
+Recent sorting has also enabled us to have a large number of additional timetables ready to be catalogued.
+The process of cataloguing can be completed by anyone who has access to a computer and no special computing skills are necessary.
+Timetables can be sent to those interested in helping with this work so that the work can be completed from home.
+Training and advice can be readily provided by phone or email.
+Please contact Len Regan if you are interested in helping with any aspect of the National Timetable Collection or simply interested to know more about any aspect of the project.

+<p style="text-align:right">Len Regan, <treasurer@timetable.org.au> Richard May, <secretary@timetable.org.au></p>

+### Update on Distribution Service

+The February List received twenty-eight orders with the Metro Melbourne working and public timetables, Adelaide Seaford and Tonsley Lines train timetable, and Ventura, Melbourne bus timetables popular.
+The March List has received twenty orders with the Sydney Trains and NSW Trainlink working timetables popular along with the regional Victoria bus timetables from Bendigo, Geelong, Sale and Kilmore/Seymour/Wallan.
+David Whiteford has supplied sets of recent Transperth bus timetables and these are available in the April List.
+In addition, Michael Marshall has obtained a good number of the recent Melbourne bus timetables from PTV for the April List.
+Also,for the April List, Alex Sims has provided complete sets of current Adelaide Metro bus timetables (except already provided City Connector service) and some superseded timetables.
+Although the proposed new Adelaide bus network has not been implemented recent bus timetables effective 5 July 2020 and 26 January 2021 reflect repositioning of bus stops and time changes on the current network.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au></p>

 ## March 2021

 ### Report on ATA Committee Meeting Wednesday 17 February 2021